-In this video, we'll look at how to get a unique count in a pivot table.
+In this video, we'll look at how to get a count in a pivot table.

-Pivot tables are excellent tools for counting and summing data, but you might struggle to get a unique or discount count, because this feature is hidden in a normal pivot table.
+Pivot tables are excellent tools for counting and summing data, but you might struggle to get a unique or distinct count, because this feature is hidden in a normal pivot table.

 Let me illustrate with this set of data.

-Notice we have a date, state, color, quantity, and a total.
+Notice we have date, state, color, quantity, and a total.

 I'll insert a pivot table to summarize the data.